 As always, you’ll find the link to the next lesson below, but first…

 If you enjoyed this lesson and would like to learn more about the mechanics of mindfulness meditation, Bhante G’s book Mindfulness in Plain English is considered the standard introduction to the subject.

-And if you’re especially interested in how Buddhism transforms our lives to create joy, please consider taking our course “The Function of Buddhism” after this one.
+And if you’re especially interested in how Buddhism transforms our lives to create joy, please consider taking our course “The Practice of Buddhism” after this one.
 It covers mindfulness in more depth and its relationship to ethics, and it also features the fantastic “Los Angeles” lectures by Bhante Yuttadhammo, whom you already met in the previous class.
 So, check it out!